Klsisk/sql-challenge2/README.md

 - List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 - In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+## Bonus
+Generate a visualization of the data by:
+- Importing the SQL database into Pandas.
+- Create a histogram to visualize the most common salary ranges for employees.
+- Create a bar chart of average salary by title.